approov/quickstart-ios-swift-alamofire/API-PROTECTION.md

 > **IMPORTANT:** The registration takes up to 30 seconds to propagate across the Approov Cloud Infrastructure, therefore don't try to run the app again before this time has elapsed.
 During development of your app you can ensure it [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) on your device to not have to register the IPA each time you modify it.

-[Managing Registrations](https://approov.io/docs/latest/approov-usage-documentation/#managing-registrations) provides more details for app registrations, especially for releases to the Apple Store.
+[Managing Registrations](https://approov.io/docs/latest/approov-usage-documentation/#managing-registrations) provides more details for app registrations, especially for releases to the Apple App Store.

 Bitcode is supported by Approov (if you included the appropriate Swift package) but its use requires a command line option to be specified when registering apps: